eigengo/activator-spray-twitter/tutorial/index.md

 requests, how to wire in OAuth, and how to deal with streaming input.
 It also demonstrates approaches to testing of such applications.

-It should allow us to track specific Twitter topics, and analyse the received tweets:
+It should allow us to track specific Twitter topics, and analyse the received tweets, giving the following output:

 ![Sentiment analysis](tutorial/sentiment.png)